top of page

 My Story, My Approach.

 Wellness isn't a commodity you can buy; everything you need is already within you.
 What you might have been missing is a compassionate partner to help you understand and trust yourself as you navigate life's challenges and triumphs.
 I'll be there, metaphorically sitting beside you and holding space, as you embark on a journey of returning to yourself.
-This process will empower you to discover the freedom of beginning again, moving you closer to your inherent vibrancy and wisdom.

 --------------------

-• Public health theories
+• Public health framework

 • Wellness coaching framework